Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.0.0/installation/migratingfrommlapi.md

 ## Install the Netcode Package
 Follow the [installation guide](installation.md) to install Netcode.

-After installing the package, you will have error messages in the console, which is expected behavior because your project now contains MLAPI and Netcode at the same time.
+After installing the package, you will have error messages in the console, which is expected behavior because your project now has MLAPI and Netcode at the same time.
 This will be remedied by the end of this guide.

 Installing the Netcode package will also install some other packages such as [`Unity Transport`](https://docs.unity3d.com/Packages/com.unity.transport@latest/), [`Unity Collections`](https://docs.unity3d.com/Packages/com.unity.collections@latest/), [`Unity Burst`](https://docs.unity3d.com/Packages/com.unity.burst@latest/) etc.